huaca pucllana portrait

 The Huaca Pucllana is an impressive 25-meter-high clay and adobe pyramid with 7 staggered levels.
 Members of the pre-Inca culture of Lima built it around 500 AD.

-It is located on the Peruvian coast, near the Pacific Ocean, in the Lima district of Miraflores.
+It is on the Peruvian coast, close to the Pacific Ocean.
+It is in the Miraflores district of Lima, Peru.
 People first used it as an administrative center for nearby irrigation.
 Later, it served as a ceremonial center and became a cemetery for pre-Inca cultures.
 The builders placed the courtyards north of the pyramid, covering 6 hectares.
-These include an exhibition hall, a tourist circuit, and other attractions such as the Lord of the Unkus remains, one of Huaca Puclla’s most important discoveries.
+The site has an exhibition hall, a tourist circuit, and other attractions.

+One of these is the Señor de los Unkus remains, which is one of Huaca Puclla’s most important discoveries.
 An excellent local restaurant also exists.
 All this creates the best excursion in Lima that you can take from Miraflores; we refer to the visit to this complex.

 History